 Amendment #941 - Nantucket Coastal Study: Funds $20,000 for the Division of Marine Fisheries to study the impacts of the trawl fishery targeting longfin squid in waters under the jurisdiction of the Commonwealth with particular focus on the state and federal sea sampling data collection programs concerning catch and by-catch.

-Amendment #374 - Pilgrim Nuclear Power Station Decommissioning (filed jointly with Senator deMacedo): Funds $100,000 for an interagency working group to monitor the pre and post shutdown decommissioning process at Pilgrim Nuclear Power Station.
+Amendment #374 - Pilgrim Nuclear Power Station Decommissioning (filed jointly by Senator deMacedo and Senator Cyr): Funds $100,000 for an interagency working group to monitor the pre and post shutdown decommissioning process at Pilgrim Nuclear Power Station.
 The working group leads and coordinates state agency involvement in any matters pertaining to the plant’s decommissioning including: radiological and environmental standards, emergency preparedness and funding, and site restoration.

 Now that the Senate Budget is completed, it will go to conference committee with the House Budget which was passed in late April.